 At the moment, 4G has considerably more coverage than 5G as 5G is in it's preliminary stages of deployment.
 EE recently released it's plan to rollout 5G across the UK, sparking a new dawn of mobile network's and coverage.

-You can see that the coverage of 4G is fairly expansive, covering most of the UK.
+You can see that the coverage of 4G is fairly expansive, covering most of England and Wales.
 4G has been around for many years and the UK's largest networks have built up their coverage over this time.

 5G presents new challenges in terms of it's availability and rollout.
 5G requires significantly more equipment than 4G, meaning that a full UK rollout will take time.
 However, the network's plan to run 5G in tandem with the existing 4G network; before switching over to a complete 5G network in some areas.